munen/vim_setup/README.md

     git submodule init
     git submodule update

+## Update

+    cd $HOME/.vim
+    git pull origin master
+    git submodule init
+    git submodule update

 For pyflakes, look at the pyflakes section of this readme.

 ##pathogen
 https://github.com/tpope/vim-pathogen

+Manage your 'runtimepath' with ease.
+In practical terms, pathogen.vim makes it super easy to install plugins and runtime files in their own private directories.

 ##TwitVim
 https://github.com/vim-scripts/TwitVim

+Allows you to post to Twitter and view Twitter timelines.

 ##fugitive
 https://github.com/tpope/vim-fugitive

+I'm not going to lie to you; fugitive.vim may very well be the best Git wrapper of all time.

 ##TaskList
 https://github.com/vim-scripts/TaskList.vim

+This script is based on the eclipse Task List.
+It will search the file for FIXME, TODO, and XXX (or a custom list) and put them in a handy list for you to browse which at the same time will update the location in the document so you can see exactly where the tag is located.

 ##Vimoutliner
 https://github.com/vimoutliner/vimoutliner